 Regulations differ by state and federal rules must be followed as well, especially when it comes to serving food.

-The answer is … most likely.
 It depends on the type of daycare you plan to open.
 For example, if your daycare only accepts children whom you’re related to, such as your nieces and nephews or grandchildren, then you most likely are exempt from daycare licensing and regulations.

-Child care businesses in the United States are regulated at the state level, so you’ll need to apply for a child care license through the proper regulatory agency in your state.
+Child care businesses in the United States are regulated at the state level, so you’ll need to apply for a child care license or permit through the proper regulatory agency in your state.
 Most states offer several different types of child care licenses with more stringent requirements for center-based facilities and simpler requirements for home-based daycare businesses.

 To obtain your child care license, you’ll need to get the site of your business approved by municipal zoning officers and health and safety officials.
 In most cases, a state employee will be assigned to help you understand and achieve compliance with child care laws in your state.